noahehall/theBookOfNoah/linux/docker/docker.md

 ## containers
   - uses existing container engines (installed in linux) to provide consistent containers built according to best practices
-    - any software run with docker is run isnide a container
+    - any software run with docker is run inside a container
     - software running inside docker containers interface directly with the hosts linux kernel
   - containers started from the same image dont share changes to their file system
   - the running state of a container is directly tied to the state of a single running process inside the container